VanderPloegR1/companion/Module-Development.md

 #### Module configuration
 The module configuration is like preferences for the instance.
 E.g. the IP-adress of the device controlled by the instance.

 The configuration json is returned by the function `instance.prototype.config_fields` Every item needs to have:
 - id: an unique (within the configuration) id of the item
 - label: the text which will be shown next to the configuration item
 - type: the type of the configuration item.

-Following types are supported: textinput, dropdown, text textinput shows a textinput line where users can provide some text
+Following types are supported: textinput, dropdown, text, checkbox, number

+`textinput` shows a textinput line where users can provide some text
 ```
 {
   type: 'textinput',